Suratrana

-Suratrana (IAST: Suratrāṇa, सुरत्राण) is a Sanskrit word that has been interpreted to mean either "protector of gods", or a transliteration of the Islamic word "Sultan" into Sanskrit.
+Suratrana (IAST: Suratrāṇa, सुरत्राण) is a Sanskrit word that has the literal meaning "protector of gods", but is often used as a transliteration of the Islamic word "Sultan" into Sanskrit.
 The term consists of two words "sura" (सुर) meaning "deva, gods, deity", and trana (त्राण) meaning "protect, preserve, defend".
 (Note: Sura, in most contexts means "god, divinity, deity", but also means in other contexts someone "supreme, with superhuman power".
 A related word Suretara is found in the Bhagavata Purana, which means "other than a Sura, an Asura".
 The word Trāṇa is found in Vedic literature, such as in Apastamba Mantra Brahmana's section 2.17 and Apastambiya Gryhasutra's section 5.13.)

-Suratrana is found in Indian texts and inscriptions, its interpretation is controversial particularly when the context relates to the post 12th-century medieval period of Hindu-Muslim interaction during Delhi Sultanate and Mughal Empire.
-For example, the word is found in a long Sanskrit stone inscription found at a temple at Hampi in Karnataka and dated to 1344 CE.
-The Nāgarī script inscription includes the term Hinduraya Suratrana, which Benjamin Lewis Rice translates as "the Suratrana of Hindu Rayas".
+Suratrana is found in Indian texts and inscriptions, in the post 12th-century medieval period of Hindu-Muslim interaction during Delhi Sultanate and Mughal Empire.
+For example, the Vilasa grant of Musunuri Prolaya Nayaka in modern Andhra Pradesh, dated to 1330 CE, refers to Ahammada suratrana ("Muslim Sultan", here the Sultan of Delhi).

+The term Hinduraya Suratrana is found in a long Sanskrit stone inscription in Nāgarī script found at a temple at Hampi in Karnataka and dated to 1344 CE.
+The term Hindu raya suratrana is also seen in some stone inscriptions found in Andhra Pradesh, the earliest dated to about 1352 CE.

+Benjamin Lewis Rice translates Hinduraya Suratrana as "the Suratrana of Hindu Rayas".
 (Note: Raya is a Sanskrit word and means "king, prince".)
-The term Hindu raya suratrana is also seen in some stone inscriptions found in Andhra Pradesh, the earliest dated to about 1352 CE.